-All records held by DEQ are public records unless exempt from disclosure under ORS Chapter 192 or other applicable law.
-If DEQ determines that all or part of a requested public record is exempt from disclosure, DEQ will notify the requestor and the reasons why DEQ considers the record exempt.
+All records held by the Department are public records unless exempt from disclosure under ORS chapter 192 or other applicable law.
+If the Department determines that all or part of a requested public record is exempt from disclosure, the Department will notify the requestor and the reasons why the Department considers the record exempt.